LiquidGalaxyLAB/Presentation-Tool/backend/readme.md

 ### Configure environments variables

+**IMPORTANT:** The environments variables are very important for the functionality of the API.
+If any changes were made in the computer, either renamed/moved directories or change of IP addresses and ports, make sure to ALWAYS update you .env file with the new configuration, as it won't be updated by its own.

 1. Inside the *Presentation-Tool/backend* directory create a file called *.env*

 2. Copy paste the text below into the file you have just created